Questions to ask yourself:

 View sections of Boniface EN film describing the Rebellions of 1837 from 2 minutes to 6 minutes, and consider the nature of the political system they fought against.
 Explain the grievances of the Patriotes, in terms of the way the government didn’t represent the people.
 Alternatively, ask yourself: Did the government represent the people in 1837?

 The concept of Responsible Government is important to the understanding of Canadian democracy today.
 In Canada, the federal and all of the provincial governments are responsible to the voters for their decisions, laws passed and how they govern.
-This is because the Prime Minister or Premier and the ministers are elected members of the House of Commons or provincial assembly.
+This is because the Prime Minister or Premier and the ministers are elected members of the House of Commons or provincial assembly, and there is no more easy power of veto from above, and even the councils are made up of members chosen from the Assembly.

-In 1840 however, the ministers or the members of the executive council were not elected members of the assembly, but rather appointed by the Governor General.
+In 1840 however, the ministers or the members of the Executive Council were not elected members of the assembly, but rather they were appointed by the Governor General.
 Likewise, the members of the Legislative Council were also appointed.
-Thus, the government in the Province of Canada was not responsible, but rather representative.
+Thus, the government in the Province of Canada was not a responsible government, but rather it was simply a representative one; i.e. technically it was a democracy, since the population had the right to vote, but in reality, the assembly had little to no power.

-Learn more about the functioning of a responsible government in general.
-Return to this video after overviewing other pre- and post-events!
+View this video to learn more about the functioning of a responsible government in general.
+Return to this video later after overviewing other pre- and post-responsible government events!

-Use the Responsible Government Primary Source Analysis ➦ - (and the 5 W's!) to compare likely reactions to Durham's proposed changes and solutions in Canada.
+Use the Responsible Government Primary Source Analysis ➦ - (and the 5 W's!) to compare likely reactions to Durham's proposed changes and solutions in The Province of Canada.

 Research definitions for “Responsible Government” in general and develop further questions using What, Who, Why, When and Where.